-- Temporarily cease drilling operations, including pump shut down - Dispatch experienced observers to monitor the area in the vicinity of the crossing for inadvertent drilling fluid returns at the ground surface - Identify the position of the drill head in relation to the point of entry - Restart the pump and stroke the bore hole up and down in 30-foot stroke lengths up to 6 times, but no fewer than 2, in an effort to size the bore hole annulus and reopen the circulation pathway - Drilling fluid properties may be modified to aid in reestablishing circulation - Personnel will continuously monitor for inadvertent fluid returns as long as the pump remains on - Based on the driller's discretion, stroke length may be increased up to 90 feet or beyond the point at which circulation is believed to be lost
+- Temporarily cease tunneling operations, including pump shut down - Dispatch experienced observers to monitor the area in the vicinity of the crossing for inadvertent drilling fluid returns at the ground surface - Identify the position of the tunnel head in relation to the point of entry - Drilling fluid properties may be modified to aid in reestablishing circulation - Personnel will continuously monitor for inadvertent fluid returns as long as the pump remains on

-If circulation is reestablished, drilling will proceed as usual.
-If drilling fluid returns continue to diminish, or are lost completely, MTI will consult with the Owner before drilling resumes.
-The HDD alignment will be continually monitored for surficial drilling fluid as drilling proceeds.
+If circulation is reestablished, tunneling will proceed as usual.
+If drilling fluid returns continue to diminish, or are lost completely, MTI will consult with the Owner before tunneling resumes.
+The direct pipe alignment will be continually monitored for surficial drilling fluid as tunneling proceeds.